b0bh00d/Fix-Chrome-Launcher/README.md

 The default entry for this key holds the command that Windows will execute when following links you click.

 Great!
-I'll just insert my custom option ("--incognito") into this string, and indirect browsing will always use that mode.
+I'll just insert my custom option ("--incognito") into this string, and indirect browsing will always use that mode when a new browser window is opened, right?
 Right?

 Wrong.
 Every time Chrome does any kind of update, it resets this string, and suddenly I'm opening browser windows in standard "tracking" mode.